Castcs/FigTest/README.md

+# Cameron's Notes
+I tried to include comments and sources with .NET documentation where I thought it was worthwhile.
+At first I wasn't sure whether to include the comments all in code or only in GitHub, but I settled on a bit of both.
+I normally wouldn't leave such large comments at the top of files, but I thought it was relevant to include some of what my comments would be to a fellow engineer inside the code for the sake of this example.

 # FIG Code Review Assessment

 For this code review assessment, take a look at the example classes.
 Each file is self contained: